hdahle/isitup/README.md

 # isitup

-Just some tools that use api.whereisitup.com
+Just some tools that use api.whereisitup.com.
+The goal is to monitor web-site performance over time.

 ### Authentication